-NOTE: The Northwest Seaport Alliance is developing a similar implementation plan that addresses all emissions from Seattle and Tacoma's maritime cargo industry and operations.
+NOTE: The NWSA developed a complementary implementation plan that addresses all emissions from Seattle and Tacoma's marine cargo terminal operations, including marine cargo ships and container trucks.

-The MCAAP does not address GHG or DPM emissions associated with Seattle-Tacoma International Airport (SEA Airport) administration, airlines, tenants, or ground transportation.
-SEA Airport creates its own separate plans and inventories to track and address these sources (learn more in the Sustainable Airport Master Plan).
-The MCAAP also excludes emissions from container cargo terminal operations managed by the Northwest Seaport Alliance (NWSA).
-As a partner on the Northwest Ports Clean Air Strategy, NWSA is developing a similar plan with actions to reduce emissions from these sources, which will be developed in collaboration with near-port communities in Seattle and Tacoma.
+The MCAAP does not address GHG or DPM emissions associated with Seattle-Tacoma International Airport (SEA) administration, airlines, tenants, or ground transportation.
+SEA creates its own separate plans and inventories to track and address these sources (learn more in the Sustainable Airport Master Plan).
+The MCAAP also excludes emissions from marine cargo terminal operations managed by the NWSA.
+As a partner on the Northwest Ports Clean Air Strategy, NWSA developed a complementary plan with actions to reduce emissions from these sources.
 Like Port of Seattle, NWSA commits to ongoing engagement to identify, develop and equitably implement strategies to reduce climate and air pollution.